nginxinc/nginx-gateway-fabric/site/content/installation/installing-ngf/helm.md

 {{%tab name="NGINX Plus"%}}

-{{< note >}}If applicable, replace the F5 Container registry `private-registry.nginx.com` with your internal registry for your NGINX Plus image, and replace `nginx-plus-registry-secret` with your Secret name containing the registry credentials.
-If your NGINX Plus JWT Secret has a different name than the default `nplus-license`, then define that name using the `nginx.usage.secretName` flag.{{< /note >}}
+{{< note >}} If applicable, replace the F5 Container registry `private-registry.nginx.com` with your internal registry for your NGINX Plus image, and replace `nginx-plus-registry-secret` with your Secret name containing the registry credentials.
+If your NGINX Plus JWT Secret has a different name than the default `nplus-license`, then define that name using the `nginx.usage.secretName` flag. {{< /note >}}

 To install the latest stable release of NGINX Gateway Fabric in the **nginx-gateway** namespace, run the following command: